2.4. Prepare SD card

 Insert the SD card into your PC or SD card reader.

-Download Balena Ethcer and install it.
+Download balenaEtcher and install it.

 Open the newly installed Balena Etcher application.

-Under Flash from file select an unzipped Red Pitaya image file.
+Under Flash from file select the downloaded Red Pitaya image file (Balena Etcher accepts both zipped and unzipped files).

 Under Select target choose the drive letter of the SD card.
 Balena Etcher will only show you external drives.